How to Sell Digital Products in 2026: A Step-by-Step Guide for Creators

 These assets, often called digital downloads, can be anything from a simple PDF guide to an in-depth video course.
 For a closer look at all the possibilities, you might want to check out our deep dive on what are digital downloads and how they work.

-Top Digital Product Ideas for Influencers
+Top Digital Product Ideas for Creators

 Product TypeBest For NicheExample